mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-activation.md

 export function cancelDOMUpdate( schedulerType?: number): void
 ```

-The `cancelDOMUpdate` function removes all scheduled activations caused by the calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions accumulated since the last activation of the given scheduling type.
+The `cancelDOMUpdate` function removes all scheduled DOM updates caused by the calls to the `activate`, `deactivate` and `IStyleRule.setProp` functions accumulated since the last update of the given scheduling type.
 If the `schedulerType` parameter is left undefined, the current default scheduler type is used.

 **Example.**